garygr2002/Rebalance/README.md

 1. I have mentioned the [Basis File](#basis-file), [Gains Files](#gains-files) and [Income Files](#income-files), but what does the software do with this tax-applicable information?
 Currently, nothing.
 It reads the information into libraries, but does nothing with it.
 My intention was to create account value synthesizers that produce capital-gains tax.
 These would be unbalanceable, negative values to count against the net worth of the investor.
 Investor income, and tax brackets are required for these calculations.
 The software would then subtract the result from the value of certain holdings, such as a house, or investments outside tax-deferred accounts.
 The user can currently create negative-valued accounts (or tickers) to account for tax, but he/she would have to calculate the amount of tax by hand.
 An enhancement would be to create one or more tax value synthesizers of this type.
 2. The CSV files are a bit unwieldy, and hard to edit.
 I have tried to ameliorate this by structuring the files such that columns have fixed-lengths, no matter what their content.
 Really, the software does not require this.
 It trims leading and trailing whitespace from field entries before interpreting it.
 An enhancement would be to transition the software to use a SQL database for all the input data.
 There would be a SQL table corresponding to each existing CSV file.
 The primary key of each table would be the existing key of the CSV file, but prepended with the date that is currently encoded in the name of a CSV file (the 'yyyymmdd' suffix).
 3. A somewhat necessary enhancement that goes along with the last one would include a graphic user (GUI) interface to edit the SQL tables, and make insertions.
 In truth, this enhancement can occur before the creation of SQL tables, with the edits and insertions occurring in the existing CSV files.
 Currently, I am using a text editor to make changes to the CSV files, and create new ones.
 Once a developer transitions the software input to SQL, a user of the software would need to make edits with a generic SQL editor, or a custom GUI for the purpose.
+4. See [An Example](#an-example) section.
+I think it would be helpful to have graphic examples of how the software creates a tree of investment weight-types.
+This is documentation-only todo.

 If you have any other ideas for enhancements, please feel free to let me know!